Find Trade Colleges

 3% Freshmen Loans

-There are 2,244 students at WCC in total, 802 are full-time undergraduates.
+There are 802 full-time undergraduates at WCC, and 2,244 students altogether.
 The school has a student-to-faculty ratio of 24 to 1.

 3% of WCC students take out loans to afford college costs.
 The average amount of student loans is $5,245 a year.
-The school reports a student loan default rate of 3.8% which is much lower than the average rate of 10.8%!
+The student loan default rate of 3.8% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from WCC is $27,143.